loc12345pro/Hackintosh-Alder-Lake/README.md

   - Re-Size Bar Support
   - Hyper-Threading
   - XHCI Hand-off
+  - Wake on LAN:
+    - This setting may interfere with [Sleep in macOS](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html).
+    - Disable it if you do not want to remotely power on the computer.
+    - In my case, I really want this feature because I do not want to use the power button.
+  - Trusted Platform Module:
+    - This is required for Windows 11.
+    - OpenCore suggests to turn it off.
+However, with it enabled, macOS still boots just fine.
 - Disable the following:
   - Fast Boot
   - MSI Fast Boot